-Security is a top concern for nearly all companies.
+Security is a top concern for all companies.
 This is especially true as more businesses move to the cloud for data storage and use the Internet to connect employees in different locations.
 The media regularly reports on security failures, from the infamous Target data breach to the credit card sniffers on transit ticket terminals.
 As electronic payments gain traction in the marketplace, so too must the discussion on what it means for the industry and how we can reassure locations that their data is safe.
-In this article, we will focus mainly on the different types of electronic payments, security risks involved — and options for the future.
+In this article, we will focus mainly on the different types of electronic payments, security risks involved, and options for the future.

 Credit cards and telemetry

 There are some security risks associated with taking cashless payments and using telemetry.
-The concern associated with credit cards is that someone at a location could get exposure to your payment hardware and install a monitoring device onto the machine that can capture credit card information.
+The concern associated with credit cards is that a mechanic or someone at a location could get exposure to your payment hardware and install a monitoring device onto the machine that can capture credit card information.
 This has actually happened in gas pumps and at retail locations, and more recently it has been happening at automated retail machines.
 However, the limited space on the front of the vending machine makes adding a monitoring device that blends into the legitimate device difficult.
 Also, most credit card thieves these days are more focused on hacking into systems where credit card numbers are stored and getting multiple numbers at once.
 These types of hacking breaches have happened most recently to Target.

 Operators can ensure consumer credit is protected and avoid liability issues by choosing cashless and telemetry providers who are PCI certified.
 PCI stands for Payment Card Industry and is a data security standard mandated by the credit card associations.
 It requires an “end to end” audit to ensure that credit card information is secure.

 Stored value cards where consumers load money onto an account have similar security issues as credit cards.
 Operators should use providers that secure any credit card number used to load the card.